dfircheatsheet/dfircheatsheet.github.io/resources/memory/windows/process-exploration.md

             <li>Valid command line arguments: <code>Processes are often launched with specific parameters.</code></li>
             <li><a href="https://digitalforensicsurvivalpodcast.com/2019/04/14/dfsp-165-windoes-core-processes/">Check Process Singletons: <code>Some processes should never have more than one copy in process list</code></a></li>
             <li>Check parent/child relationships</li>
+            <li>Networking DLLs in processes that don't normally use networking may indicate code injection</li>
          </ul>
       </details>
    </li>